Skip to content

 Let the product need evolve the design system

-Quick Posts exposed a weakness in the existing Chorus design system.
+Quick Posts exposed a limitation in the existing Chorus design system.
 The available components had been shaped around long-form editorial workflows, but this story type needed to feel lighter, more flexible, and more direct.

 The Vue rewrite turned a constraint into an opening